shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System Simple.md

 Each magic spell is categorized into a magic school, which describes the base rules for how a spell of that type behaves.
 A spell can belong to more than one school, and spells of different schools can possibly have similar effects.

-## Abjuration

-Abjuration reduces the chance of being damaged and effected by crow control, and reduces the amount of damage done, and reduces the duration and effectiveness of crowd control.
 General rules for all spells:

-### Resistance
 -   For an instant cast spell, you spend the entire mana cost when you first cast it
 -   For a spell with a longer cast time, you spend the mana cost over the duration of the cast time
 -   Your focus must have line of sight to the target for the whole duration of the cast time